PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

     >>> comp1 = Composition(name='comp1', nodes=[m])
     >>> comp1.run(inputs={m:1})
     >>> # returns: [array([1.])]
-    >>> # set m1's function's slope to 2 for the most recent context (which is now comp1)
+    >>> # set slope of m1's function to 2 for the most recent context (which is now comp1)
     >>> m.function.slope = 2
     >>> comp1.run(inputs={m:1})
     >>> # returns: [array([2.])]
-    >>> # we can see that changing the slope of m's function caused a different result to be produced
+    >>> # note that changing the slope of m's function produced a different result
     >>> comp2 = Composition(name='comp2', nodes=[m])
     >>> comp2.run(inputs={m:1})
     >>> # returns: [array([1.])]
-    >>> # because the slope is a stateful parameter, the value of executing the Mechanism in a different context is unaffected by the change
+    >>> # because slope is a stateful parameter,
+    >>> # executing the Mechanism in a different context is unaffected by the change

-- Cautionary example: using dot notation before a component has been executed in a non-default context will change its value in the default context, which will in turn propagate to new contexts that it executes in
+- Cautionary example: using dot notation before a component has been executed in a non-default context will change its value in the default context, which will in turn propagate to new contexts in which it is executed:

     >>> # instantiate the mechanism
     >>> m = ProcessingMechanism(name='m')